nickcooper666/mlvoqc/README.md

 opam switch create voqc 4.10.0 eval $(opam env)

-# check that you got the right version of OCaml
-which ocaml
-ocaml -version

-# list existing switches
+# install dune (needed to build VOQC)
-opam switch
+opam install dune
 ```

 *Notes*:
 * Depending on your system, you may need to replace 4.10.0 in the instructions above with something like "ocaml-base-compiler.4.10.0".
-Opam error messages and warnings tend to be informative, so if you run into trouble then make sure you read the console output.
+Opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Installation